i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/README.md

 Latency is important.
 It makes your computer feel slow or quick.
 It may sound obvious, but it's very very important for a good user experience.

-Therefore, in auto completion functons, do not, unless absolutely necessary
+Therefore, in auto completion functions, do not, unless absolutely necessary

 - use subshells
 - call external programs